GOP wins slim House majority, complicating ambitious agenda

 More than a week after Election Day, Republicans secured the 218th seat needed to flip the House from Democratic control.
 The full scope of the party’s majority may not be clear for several more days — or weeks — as votes in competitive races are still being counted.

 But they are on track to cobble together what could be the party’s narrowest majority of the 21st century, rivaling 2001, when Republicans had just a nine-seat majority, 221-212 with two independents.
-That’s far short of the sweeping victory Republicans predicted going into this year’s midterm elections, when the party hoped to reset the agenda on Capitol Hill by capitalizing on economic challenges and Biden’s lagging popularity.
+That’s far short of the sweeping victory the GOP predicted going into this year’s midterm elections, when the party hoped to reset the agenda on Capitol Hill by capitalizing on economic challenges and Biden’s lagging popularity.

 Instead, Democrats showed surprising resilience, holding on to moderate, suburban districts from Virginia to Minnesota and Kansas.
 The results could complicate House GOP leader Kevin McCarthy’s plans to become speaker as some conservative members have questioned whether to back him or have imposed conditions for their support.

+“Last week’s elections demonstrated the strength and resilience of American democracy.
+There was a strong rejection of election deniers, political violence, and intimidation,” Biden said in a statement.
+“There was an emphatic statement that, in America, the will of the people prevails.”

+He added, that “the future is too promising to be trapped in political warfare.”

 The narrow margins have upended Republican politics and prompted finger-pointing about what went wrong.
 Some in the GOP have blamed Donald Trump for the worse-than-expected outcome.
-The former president, who is expected to announce a third White House bid Tuesday, lifted candidates during this year’s primaries who struggled to win during the general election.
+The former president, who announced his third White House bid Tuesday, lifted candidates during this year’s Republican primaries who often questioned the results of the 2020 election or downplayed the mob attack on the U.S. Capitol last year.
+Many of those struggled to win during the general election.

 Despite the GOP’s underwhelming showing, the party will still have notable power.
 Republicans will take control of key committees, giving them the ability to shape legislation and launch probes of Biden, his family and his administration.
 There’s particular interest in investigating the overseas business dealings of the president’s son Hunter Biden.
 Some of the most conservative lawmakers have raised the prospect of impeaching Biden, though that will be much harder for the party to accomplish with a tight majority.